 The 5-in-1 apple tree is low-maintenance, able to adapt to a wide variety of soils.

-These trees thrive in full sun, but they will not do as well in partial shade, yielding a smaller harvest.
+• Sun and Shade: These trees thrive in full sun.
+They will not do as well in partial shade, yielding a smaller harvest.

-Water your 5-in-1 apple tree well immediately after planting, then twice per week for the first 2–3 months after.
+• Watering: Water your 5-in-1 apple tree well immediately after planting, then twice per week for the first two to three months after.
 We recommend watering once weekly during your tree’s first growing season in the spring and summer.
 In its first fall and winter, water once per month.
 Beyond this, you should only have to water your 5-in-1 apple tree during droughts.

-Fertilize your 5-in-1 apple tree in early spring with a slow-release fertilizer with a balanced NPK value of 10-10-10.
-Your apple tree should grow roughly one foot per year until it reaches three years old.
+• Fertilizing: Fertilize your 5-in-1 apple tree in early spring with a slow-release fertilizer with a balanced NPK value of 10-10-10.
+Your apple tree should grow roughly 1 foot per year until it reaches three years old.
 If it is growing more slowly than that, increase the amount of fertilizer by 50% in the second and third years.

-Your 5-in-1 apple tree is self-pollinating, so you only need to plant one for a bountiful harvest as early as the first year, depending on the nursery.
+• Harvesting: Your 5-in-1 apple tree is self-pollinating, so you only need to plant one for a bountiful harvest as early as the first year, depending on the nursery where you purchased your tree.
 From August to October, your five unique varieties of apple will ripen.
-With their low stature, it is relatively easy to pick apples from the branches.
+Due to the low stature of these trees, it is relatively easy to pick the apples without a ladder.

 You only need to plant one 5-in-1 apple tree to reap fruit because the varieties on the tree pollinate one another, making it self-pollinating.
 This is not true of all apple trees.